gatherloop/roadmap-english/README.md

 ### 4. Tell me about something

-We will split the members into small group, they will be given a list of goods, then each member need to randomly choose one good in the list and tell about it.
+We will split the members into small groups, they will be given a list of goods, and  then each member needs to randomly choose one good in the list and tell about it.
-For example, if they choose handphone, they can tell about :
+For example, if they choose a handphone, they can tell about :
-- what handphone they ever have
+- what handphone did they ever have
-- what activity that they do using handphone
+- what activity do they do using their handphone
 - what is their favorite handphone
 - etc

 ## Month 2: Improving Vocabulary

-1. Reading article
+### 1. Reading article

+We will split the audience into small groups, each member will look for one English article, and then they will give it to another member, so each member will have one article to read.
+Then each member will read the article and share what they just learned from the article using their own words.
+Also, while reading the article, they will write a list of vocabulary and the meanings that they just know, and share it with the team.

-2. Reading book
+### 2. Reading book

+To be added

-3. Reading advanced words
+### 3. Reading advanced words

+To be added

-4. Game: Hangman
+### 4. Game: Hangman

+To be added

 ## Month 3: Improving Grammar